 All clinicians are exposed to the Developmental Model as part of their Network Affiliative status.

-Dr. McMahon, and Nancy St. John have been granted the right to teach this method to clinicians.
-Jenny Fang has finished Level I.
+Dr. McMahon has been granted the right to teach this method to clinicians.
+Jenny Fang has finished Level I of this two part training.

 Happiness doesn’t just happen.
 It takes know-how to do things differently.

 Next: Learn Who’s On Our Team